Sacroiliac Joint Dysfunction

 Symptoms of Sacroiliac Joint Dysfunction

-The symptoms of sacroiliac joint dysfunction often resemble other conditions, which is why you need to get a firm diagnosis from your New Jersey pain management doctor.
+The symptoms of sacroiliac joint dysfunction often resemble other conditions, which is why you need to get a firm diagnosis from your New Jersey pain relieving doctor.
 A herniated disc in your lumbar spine, a pinched nerve or arthritis can lead to similar symptoms, such as:

 - Lower back pain.
 The intensity of the pain can range from mild to severe.
 It may be sharp, stabbing, dull or aching.
 You may feel it on one or both sides.